Unintended pregnancy: Relationship status

 Relationship status has a strong correlation with unintended pregnancy, but measures for relationship status vary by study.
 Some studies find that being single increases the likelihood of experiencing an unintended pregnancy, some find that not living with a partner increases the likelihood, and others find cohabitation with a partner to increase the risk of unintended pregnancy.

 In the US, women who are unmarried but live with their partners (cohabiting) have a higher rate of unintended pregnancy compared with both unmarried noncohabiting women (141 vs. 36–54 per 1,000) and married women (29 per 1,000).

 Lower income

-Poverty, lower income, and/or economic hardship increases a woman's risk of unintended pregnancy across the globe.
+Poverty, lower income, and/or economic hardship increase a woman's risk of unintended pregnancy across the globe.

-Poverty and lower income increases a woman's risk of unintended pregnancy.
-Unintended pregnancy rates among women with incomes less than 100% of the poverty line was 112 per 1,000 in 2011, more than five times higher than the rate among women with incomes of at least or greater than 200% of poverty (20 per 1,000 women).
+Poverty and lower income increase a woman's risk of unintended pregnancy.
+Unintended pregnancy rates among women with incomes less than 100% of the poverty line were 112 per 1,000 in 2011, more than five times higher than the rate among women with incomes of at least or greater than 200% of poverty (20 per 1,000 women).